FAForever/faf-rust-replayserver/README.md

 TODOs
 -----

-* Finish up tests
+* More tests in src/replay.
-  * Fix holes in coverage where it makes sense
-  * More exhausive merge strategy tests
+* Add process tests to CI, maybe.
-  * Some tests of server as a whole, maybe?
-I don't know
-  * Any other stuff I can think of
-* Testing on the test server